 If you want to change your answer, put a line through the response you don't want the marker to read.
+If you want to change a drawing, you should either put a line through the response you don't want the marker to read, or use a rubber.

 If you have to use a rubber, make sure you rub out your answer completely before writing a new one.
+Remember to check your work carefully.

-If you have any questions during the test, you should put your hand up and wait for me/someone to come over to you.
+If you have any questions during the test, you should put your hand up and wait for someone to come to you.
 Remember, I can't help you to answer any of the test questions.